wso2/product-microgateway/README.md

 step is to run that executable file using the microgateway runtime component.

  1. Initializing a WSO2 API Microgateway project.
- 1. Building the WSO2 API Microgateway project and creating a executable file
+ 1. Building the WSO2 API Microgateway project and creating an executable file
  1. Running the WSO2 API Microgateway distribution.

 ##### Initializing a microgateway project